Regexp introduction

 => false

 Some of the regular expressions functionality is enabled by passing modifiers, represented by an alphabet character.
-If you have used command line, modifiers are similar to command options, for example grep -i will perform case insensitive matching.
-It will be discussed in detail in Modifiers chapter.
-Here's an example for i modifier.
+Modifiers are similar to command-line options, for example grep -i will perform case insensitive matching.
+These will be discussed in detail in the Modifiers chapter.
+Here's an example for the i modifier.

 >> sentence = 'This is a sample string'